x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/interoperability-connectivity-and-compatiblity.md

 For more information about how to configure Skype for Business Server 2015 with Exchange Online, see [Configuring On-premises Skype for Business Server 2015 Integration with Exchange Online](/skypeforbusiness/deploy/integrate-with-exchange-server/outlook-web-app).
 For hybrid configurations, see [Supported Skype for Business Server 2015 hybrid configurations](/skypeforbusiness/skype-for-business-hybrid-solutions/integration-with-exchange-and-sharepoint).

-### Microsoft SharePoint

-For customers who have deployed Microsoft SharePoint Server or SharePoint Online as part of an subscription plan, SharePoint can connect to Exchange Online for integrated services.

-For more information about connecting SharePoint to Exchange Online, see [Use SharePoint Online on a custom domain together with other services](https://go.microsoft.com/fwlink/?LinkId=271805).

 ## Features for external connectivity

 Exchange Online offers the following features for connecting with external applications and devices: